apache/trafficserver/doc/admin-guide/plugins/url_sig.en.rst

 Parts
     Configures which components of the URL to use for signature verification.
-    The value of this paramerts is a string of ones and zeroes, each enabling or disabling the use of a URL part for signatures.
+    The value of this parameter is a string of ones and zeroes, each enabling or disabling the use of a URL part for signatures.
 The URL scheme (e.g.
     ``http://``) is never part of the signature.
 The first number of this parameter's value indicates whether to include the FQDN, and all remaining